 BMA says Government’s suggested pay rise for doctors in 2026 is indefensible - BMA media centre - BMA

-The British Medical Association (BMA) has criticized the Government's suggested pay rise for doctors in 2026 as "indefensible".
+The British Medical Association (BMA) has criticized the Government's suggested pay rise for doctors in 2026, calling it "indefensible".

 It is frankly indefensible that yet another Government is once again suggesting real-terms pay cut for doctors – an increase of less than 50p per hour* for many newly-qualified doctors.

-Author's summary: BMA criticizes Government's pay rise proposal as indefensible.
+Author's summary: BMA rejects Government's proposed 2.5% pay rise for doctors.

 more